Part 1 – One Summer Day

 I remember thinking there must be something wrong with me, and I instinctively knew that if I revealed my difference, there would be some sort of problem between me and my friends.
 It’s always that way in the world of kids.
 We shun what is different, and it doesn’t matter who the person is, or what the difference may be.
 If there was something different about you, you weren’t allowed in the group.

 If my friends found out I was somehow different from them, they wouldn’t be my friends any longer, and they were the only three boys I was allowed to hang out with because my father was still just a lance corporal, not a sergeant.
 I couldn’t live in this new place without having other kids to hang out with, to play with.
 Sure there were those two girls, but they were GIRLS!
 I was eight-years-old, and like every other eight-year-old boy I would rather die than play with girls!
 YUCK!

-But my mind took over, and time started to move again at its normal pace and I did the only I felt I could do.
-I lied.
+But my mind took over, and time started to move again at its normal pace and I did the only thing I felt I could do: I lied.
 I told my friends that I wanted to be just like the man in the picture, and let a woman do that to me, just like they did.

 We continued looking at the magazines, but the more I looked, the more I started to feel like something was physically wrong with me, like whatever that strange feeling in my gut was, it was going to make me throw up everything I had eaten during that day.
-But even this physical illness, which I was starting to feel get stronger by the minute, could not render the mental anguish I was feeling impotent.
+But even this physical illness, which I was starting to feel get stronger by the minute, could not render impotent the mental anguish I was feeling.
 It was going to take much more to get that anguish out of my thoughts.